Lie theory of finite simple groups and the Roth property: Computer verifications for simple groups

 \section{Computer verifications for simple groups}

-In order to provide empirical supporting evidence for our conjectures as well as get a grip on the behaviour of the Killing forms associated to minimal calculi for finite simple groups we have performed an extensive amount of computational verifications.

-Most of our calculations have been performed using the open source computer algebra system Sage in a linux workstation, relying heavily on GAP for some internal procedures.
-The code of the actual implementation is available from the authors upon request.

-In the present section we list the computational methods chosen as well as the obtained results.
+To provide evidence for our conjectures and get a grip on the behaviour of the Killing forms associated to minimal calculi for finite simple groups we have performed an extensive amount of computational verifications using the open source computer algebra systems Sage and GAP.
+Code is available from the authors upon request.
+In the present section we summarize our methods and results.
+Naming of the conjugacy classes follows convention in the Atlas of finite simple groups \cite{ATLAS}.